slazav/addphoto/Readme.md

 * `ctx` `[<name>]` -- switch context.
 By using this command you can put text into different parts of html.
 Possible context names:
   - (empty) - default context
-  - 'index_head'  - head section of the index file,
+  - `index_head`  - head section of the index file,
-  - 'index_begin' - beginning of html body in the index file,
+  - `index_begin` - beginning of html body in the index file,
-  - 'index_end'   - end of html body in the index file,
+  - `index_end`   - end of html body in the index file,
-  - 'photo_head'  - head section of photo pages
+  - `photo_head`  - head section of photo pages
-  - 'photo_begin' - beginning of html body in photo pages
+  - `photo_begin` - beginning of html body in photo pages
-  - 'photo_end'   - end of html body in photo pages
+  - `photo_end`   - end of html body in photo pages
-  - 'none' - skip the text
+  - `none` - skip the text

 Commands `\photo*`, `\h*`, `\toc`, `\inc` are allowed only in the default context.